BrentFarris/TheLastValkyrie/docs/BIOS-programming-in-virtualbox.md

 image: https://i.imgur.com/XtdQjQh.png
 ---

-There are two things I want to explain how to do here, **(1)** basic BIOS interrupts and **(2)** setting the color of pixles plotted onto the screen.
+There are three things I want to explain how to do here, **(1)** basic BIOS interrupts, **(2)** reading keyboard input, and **(3)** setting the color of pixles plotted onto the screen.
 This is by no means suppose to be the most performant best way to do things, but I'm running this on a 4GHz processor list most anyone else who will be trying this; so I would consider it a great first step.

 If you're viewing this guide it means you probably already know what BIOS is (basic input output system) and you've probably already dabbled a bit in assembly.
 Both of these are technically not required since I'm going through all the steps, but knowing them probably will make the information here stick a bit better.